Bahadireray/TravelsApp/README.md

 * Room : Save Favori in local database.
 * MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.
 * Coroutines : do some code in the background.
-* view binding : instead of inflating views manually view binding will take care of that.
+* View Binding : instead of inflating views manually view binding will take care of that.
 * Glide : Catch images and load them in imageView.

 ---